Start talking about race

 Our work on anti-racism continues to gain momentum.
 Having spent time listening and gaining greater insight into the experiences of black colleagues, our clients are now focusing on creating a structure of support, input and representation.
-The sessions we’ve been delivering on anti-racism have been at all staff levels and aim to encourage people to start talking about race.
+The sessions we’ve been delivering on anti-racism have been with staff members of all levels and aim to encourage people to start talking about race.
 The intention is to spark new conversations that are inevitably uncomfortable but if we don’t understand racism we can’t begin to dismantle it.

 As well as considering internal support, there’s a need to outline clear guidance and good practice for those who serve or care for members of the Black and minority ethnic community.
 Getting terminology and language right and learning how to respond in different situations will build confidence and show support to externally facing staff.